nicky-nym/nicky-nym.github.io/index.md

 ### <a name="resilient"></a>Durable, reliable & resilient

+By striving for simplicity, these new designs simply avoid using lots of "fragile" technologies, like elevators and traffic lights.

-* **Durable** & **reliable** &mdash; infrastructure that is durable and easy to maintain.
+* **Durable** & **reliable**
+  * The impossible design is a more reliable design, because it has fewer parts that can break, and fewer parts that need power sources.
+It has a transportation system that can be run by human power alone, if necessary.
+That's one of the advantages of getting rid of all the traffic lights, buses, subway cars, automobiles, taxis, elevators, escalators, delivery drones, etc.

   > "even when a [New York City subway] station has an elevator, workers have struggled to keep them working properly.
 Only about 94 percent of elevators were available in August, according to the transit agency.
 The rate is worse for escalators -- 87 percent were working." [^fitzsimmons]

-* **Simpler** & **more resilient**
-  * more resilient after a natural disaster or other emergency
-  * systems that are simpler, which helps keep them more resilient, durable, reliable, and affordable.
+* **Resilient**

-* Cities should be designed to be resilient after natural disasters and other emergencies.
-For example, it should be possible to evacuate a building quickly even when the power is out.
-And it should be safe to quickly reopen as many buildings as possible after an earthquake, hurricane, or flood.
-These are goals that can be furthered by simply avoiding "fragile" technologies, like elevators, and traffic lights.
+  * The new design is intended to be much more resilient after a natural disaster like an earthquake, hurricane, or flood.
+It should be possible to evacuate a building quickly in an emergency, even when the power is out.
+It should be possible to evacuate a city quickly without running into problems with downed power lines and traffic lights that have gone dark.

-  > "Resiliency is the ability to bounce back better, but also the ability to not have to bounce back as much."
-  > &mdash; Sylvester Wong, Vice President of AECOM[^new-clark]

-  > "Because its location and design were deliberately chosen to withstand natural calamities, New Clark City will serve as the government’s continuity hub, disaster and risk recovery center – an alternative capital city in case a disaster strikes Manila"[^new-clark]